 Spouses And Civil Partners

-The transfer of assets between spouses and civil partners is not subject to inheritance tax rules which means that any gifts made to your spouse or civil partner are exempt from inheritance tax irrelevant of the amount, on the condition that the spouse or civil partner lives in the UK permanently.
+The transfer of assets between spouses and civil partners is not subject to inheritance tax rules which means that if you gift money to family members who are your spouse or civil partner then the gifts are exempt from inheritance tax irrelevant of the amount, on the condition that the spouse or civil partner lives in the UK permanently.

 The £325,000 inheritance tax allowance also transfers between spouses and civil partners automatically which means that if a wife passes wealth to their husband who subsequently dies then the husband will be able to pass on up to £650,000 worth of assets without having to pay inheritance tax on the estate.
 Add to this again the additional allowance when passing a property on to children or grandchildren and that amount could increase to a maximum of £1 million.